Marino House

-Marino House and gardens was a Georgian house and estate in Marino in the northern suburbs of Dublin, Ireland, constructed sometime around 1755 and later remodeled by Sir William Chambers for the 1st Earl of Charlemont.
-Chambers later also designed Charlemont House on nearby Rutland Square (now Parnell Square) for Lord Charlemont.
+Marino House was a Georgian house and estate in Marino in the northern suburbs of Dublin, Ireland, constructed sometime around 1755 and later remodelled by Sir William Chambers for the 1st Earl of Charlemont.
+Chambers later also designed Charlemont House on nearby Rutland Square (now Parnell Square) for Lord Charlemont as well as a summer house within the grounds of Marino House, now known as the Casino at Marino.

 The house, which was demolished in the 1920s, was named for Marino in modern day Italy, which the Earl visited on his grand tour of Europe.
 The later suburb of Marino took its name from the house and estate.

 History

-The house was designed and constructed following Lord Charlemont's return from his Grand Tour of Italy, Greece, Turkey, Egypt and France.
+The house was designed and constructed following Lord Charlemont's return from his Grand Tour of Italy, Greece, Turkey, Egypt and France which lasted from around 1746-55.
 The house replaced an earlier Donnycarney House on the site which was acquired by a Thomas Adderley, the step-father of the Earl of Charlemont following his mother's second marriage.
+A later Donnycarney house was built nearby in 1781 by Thomas Carroll and now forms Clontarf Golf club house.

 The grounds of the house included the more famous folly, the Casino at Marino, constructed slightly later from 1755 onwards and completed around 1775.

 The Christian Brothers bought Marino House in 1881 and moved their main Dublin base there from nearby Belvidere House in Drumcondra.
 Later, the Christian Brothers moved to the newly constructed St Mary's building from 1904.
-The funerary urns from the roof of Marino House which were designed by James Gandon were transferred to the roof of St. Mary's when the house was demolished around 1920.
+An image of the house around this stage in 1911 appears in The Georgian Society records.
+The house was demolished circa 1920 and the funerary urns from the roof of the House which were designed by James Gandon were transferred to the roof of St. Mary's.

 In 1915, Dublin Corporation acquired much of the house and grounds in the surrounding area for the development of social housing and a new garden suburb; however, the outbreak of the First World War delayed the commencement of construction until 1924.
+Today the site of the house is roughly the location of Brian Road in Marino.